-The course was developed by Mike Slott, the editor of the Secular Buddhist Network.
-Mike is a part-time lecturer in labor history at Rutgers University in New Jersey, USA, and a long-time political and labor movement activist.
-Mike is the editor of the Secular Buddhist Network website and its monthly newsletter, Reimagining Community.
-He is also a member of and practice leader at New York Insight.
+Mike is a part-time lecturer in labor history at Rutgers University in New Jersey, USA.
+A long-time political and labor movement activist, he is the editor of the Secular Buddhist Network website and its monthly newsletter, Reimagining Community.

 How to Enroll